 Catedral de Toledo Extravagant monument to the power of Catholic Spain in its most devout heartland.

-Catedral de Seville Vast and very beautiful Gothic cathedral with the stunning Giralda belltower.
+Catedral de Sevilla Vast and very beautiful Gothic cathedral with the stunning Giralda belltower.

 Catedral de León Sublime 13th-century Gothic structure with Spain's best stained-glass windows.